Back to learn

 While the difference in what you’ll earn if your bank compounds your interest monthly versus annually in this example isn’t huge — it’s just under $6 — if you have tens of thousands in a savings account, you can earn much more with a bank that compounds your interest monthly.

-What Rates Are Currently Trending?
+What Rates Are Currently Trending in Canada?

 Whenever the central bank raises rates — as it’s done several times throughout 2022 and 2023, banks typically follow suit, increasing the interest rates on consumer products like loans, credit cards, and savings accounts.
 That means the cost of borrowing goes up, but the amount you can earn on your savings also increases.